mshlis/mshlis.github.io/_posts/.ipynb_checkpoints/2019-10-21-FocalGradLoss-checkpoint.md

   <img src="/images/FocalGradientLoss/fl_vs_fgl.png">
 </p>

 Looking at the results we see they perform similarly.
 Focal Gradient Loss actually does have a slightly better mAP, but this could be due to noise produced in the training procedure.
-There also more noise in general in the Focal Gradient Loss's training compared to Focal Losses-- this may be due to the lack of that additive bias.
+There is also more noise in general in the Focal Gradient Loss's training compared to Focal Losses-- this may be due to the lack of that additive bias.
 From this singular (and incomplete) experiment there isnt enough to make conclusions, but if I were forced to do so, I would say the perform similarly but Focal Gradient seems less robust.
 I will hopefully be adding more experiments in the future.
 Stay tuned.